fastrgv/RufasSwap/README.md

 Note: Windows users should NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
 Simply use the windows version.

-**If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the "padsp" command:  "padsp <exe-name>".**
+**If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the command with "padsp",EG:  "padsp (ExeName)".**

 -------------------------------------------------------------------

 	The install_directory should contain subdirectories named "data", "libs", "pix".

 To swap two blocks, click the cursor on them.
 The first selection is highlighted, whence you may either click it again to deselect, or click another to swap.